What It Means If ‘See Agent’ Is Printed on Your Boarding Pass

 The Guide to Alaska Airlines Seat Selection

-Josh Garber
+Profile photo of Josh Garber

-Many or all of the products featured here are from our partners who compensate us.
-This influences which products we write about and where and how the product appears on a page.
+Many, or all, of the products featured on this page are from our advertising partners who compensate us when you take certain actions on our website or click to take an action on their website.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here's how we make money .

 These days, seating options on flights — and the related fees — can get confusing quickly.
 While Alaska Airlines offers its share of seating options, the airline makes it easy for flyers to view open seats before booking and select the seats they want while booking.